-The preferences and choices of the diversity of people are acknowledged with appropriate options available within service delivery and employment where possible.
+The preferences of people across diverse groups are established and acknowledged, with appropriate options made available in service delivery and the workplace to enable them to have real choices.

-- Lack of choice available to the identified groups in a one-size fits all context. - Lack of options available to the identified groups that enable choice. - Lack of information and support to enable informed choices by the identified groups. - Failure to accurately identify or respond to preferences of people from the identified groups.
+- Lack of choice available to the identified groups in a one-size fits all context. - Lack of options available to the identified groups that enable choice. - Lack of information and support to enable informed choices by the identified groups.

-- Barriers to autonomy for the identified groups, including: - lack of knowledge on how to access support and to navigate the supports available. - being confined to institutionalised care settings and direct provision centres; - lack of information on supported decision making for disabled people. - lack of confidence and lack of time given to people in their engagement with service providers. - financial dependence, and lack of financial understanding.
+- Failure to accurately identify or respond to preferences of people from the identified groups. - Barriers to autonomy for the identified groups, including: - lack of knowledge on how to access support and to navigate the supports available. - being confined to institutionalised care settings and direct provision centres; - lack of information on supported decision making for disabled people. - lack of confidence and lack of time given to people in their engagement with service providers. - financial dependence, and lack of financial understanding.